GSQ: Highly-Accurate Low-Precision Scalar Quantization for LLMs via Gumbel-Softmax Sampling: Introduction

 \section{Introduction}

-The memory and bandwidth costs of LLM inference have made weight quantization a standard approach for efficient deployment.
-Among the many quantization directions that have been studied~\citep{gptq, awq, llmint8, spqr, owq, quarot, spinquant, flatquant, smoothquant, quip, quipsharp, qtip, aqlm, gptvq, chen2025efficientqat}, \textit{weight-only} quantization has emerged as the standard for \emph{local} deployment, where the bottleneck is memory rather than compute, and where serving stacks such as llama.cpp~\citep{llamacpp} and Ollama~\citep{ollama} have made compressed models accessible to a broad audience.
-It is now common to obtain usable versions of large open models at around $2$--$3$ bits per parameter, and a whole open-source ecosystem of ``quants'' has emerged around repositories such as Hugging Face~\citep{huggingface, unsloth_2025_kimi_k25}.
+The memory and bandwidth costs of LLM inference have made quantization a standard approach for efficient deployment.
+Among the many quantization directions studied~\citep{gptq, awq, llmint8, spqr, owq, quarot, spinquant, flatquant, smoothquant, quip, quipsharp, qtip, aqlm, gptvq, chen2025efficientqat}, \textit{weight-only} quantization has emerged as the standard for \emph{local} deployment, where the bottleneck is memory rather than compute, and where engines such as llama.cpp~\citep{llamacpp} and Ollama~\citep{ollama} have made models broadly accessible.
+It is now common to have versions of large open models at around 2--3 bits per parameter, and a whole open-source ecosystem of ``quants'' has emerged around repositories such as Hugging Face~\citep{huggingface, unsloth_2025_kimi_k25}.
 In practice, many of these models are distributed in deployment-oriented formats such as GGUF K-Quants, which are directly consumed by local inference engines and therefore impose strong compatibility constraints on any improved quantization method.